 The First Woman Explorer

-While most famous explorers are men, women also made remarkable contributions.
-Jeanne Baret is recognized as the first woman to circumnavigate the globe (1766–1769).
-Disguised as a male valet named “Jean,” she accompanied the botanist Philibert Commerson on Louis Antoine de Bougainville’s expedition.
-She survived harsh conditions, illness, and the near-mutiny of the crew, all while collecting thousands of plant specimens—including the bougainvillea, named after the expedition leader, though Baret discovered it.
+While most famous explorers have been men, women also made remarkable contributions to exploration history.
+Jeanne Baret is recognized as the first woman to circumnavigate the globe, participating in the French expedition led by Louis Antoine de Bougainville between 1766 and 1769.
+Disguised as a male valet named “Jean,” she accompanied botanist Philibert Commerson, collecting thousands of plant specimens despite harsh conditions, illness, and near mutiny.

 Lesser-Known Explorers Who Changed the Map